Jonah Heim Preview, Player Props: Rangers vs. Angels

 Jonah Heim At The Plate

-- Heim has picked up a hit in 65.6% of his 122 games this year, with more than one hit in 25.4% of those games.
+- Heim has picked up a hit in 65.9% of his 123 games this season, with at least two hits in 25.2% of those games.

-- In 47 of 122 games this year, he has scored, and 12 of those games included multiple runs.
+- In 47 of 123 games this season, he has scored, and 12 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.